A quadratically enriched count of rational curves: Introduction

-\begin{df} The {\em mass} of $p$ is defined by This makes sense because multiplying $D(p) $ by a square in $k(p)$ multiplies the norm by a square in $k(u)$. \end{df} The following is valid under the same hypotheses as Theorem~\ref{the:intro:deg} for $k$ of characteristic zero and under the same hypotheses as Theorem~\ref{the:intro:degpc} for $k$ of positive characteristic.
+The following is valid under the same hypotheses as Theorem~\ref{the:intro:deg} for $k$ of characteristic zero and under the same hypotheses as Theorem~\ref{the:intro:degpc} for $k$ of positive characteristic.
+It is a special case of Theorem~\ref{thmintro:sGWRes_curve_count}.